 Not only that self-service tools should provide actionable insights, but they should also foster collaboration and create discussions among the different teams of your organization.
 Sharing dashboarding with team and project members on an organizational level so everyone has access to the same data that they need to make a decision.

 Collaboration enables teams to share thoughts and ideas and allows team members to become more invested in the projects they are working on as they can see how their contribution impacts the organization on a higher level.
 This leads to having a stronger team which is vital for the success of any business.

-Also, problems are more easily and faster solved when more and different team members can put their eyes on it and express their point of view.
+Also, problems are more easily and faster solved when more and different team members can put their eyes on them and express their points of view.

 As opposite to spreadsheets, which lead to nothing else but complexity and delays, self-service BI data flow stays unique and consistent.
 With self-service BI data is updated on a constant basis, giving the decision-makers access to a single version of the truth.

 As Lionel Grealou defines it the single version of the truth is one view of data that everyone in a company agrees is the real, trusted number for some operating data.

 This is important because it provides decision-makers with the right data at the right time, reduces the time spent on identifying which data is correct, and improves the data intelligence capabilities of the company.

 Moreover, it helps to create a transparent work environment and enables a single place for collaborating.
 You no longer need to spend time in team status meetings and micromanaging, but instead, focus on spending more time as a mentor and proactively thinking about the business.

 While your competitors who don’t leverage self-service business intelligence are still trying to figure out data analysis and are waiting for reports, your business can already act on your business’ key data insights.